 Hanna graduated from the University of MN Duluth in 2012 with a BA in Vocal Music.
 Although she studied classically she found herself always going back to jazz.
-At the end of her 4th year she picked up a friends ukulele and started teaching herself how to play from fake books (a series of books with around 1,000 charts).
+At the end of her 4th year she picked up a friends ukulele and started teaching herself how to play.
 She found the ukulele and its delightful simplicity to be the perfect pairing for her sweet, clear, melodic voice.
-Her solo music career didn’t start to blossom until after she graduated, and for the following two years the Duluth music scene opened its doors giving Hanna the opportunities she needed to pursue her dream.
+Her solo music career didn’t start to blossom until after she graduated, and for the following two years the Duluth music scene opened its doors giving Hanna the opportunities she needed to pursue a career in music.

 In 2015 she produced and published her first Jazz album full of her own arrangements of favorite standards and one original.

 Continuing her education in the summer of 2018, Hanna completed the Piano Tuning and Repair course at the MN School of Piano Technology, and is now an associate member of the Piano Technicians Guild.

 Hanna is currently based in Mankato, MN.
 During the week she tunes piano’s teaches private voice, ukulele, and piano lessons at Scheitel’s Music and Kato Music Lessons.
 And on the weekends you can find her performing solo or with the Dan Duffy Orchestra—a five piece Hot Club Jazz band; with Jazz 10—a ten piece dance band; or sharing the stage at the Coffee Hag with her students.